anttikajanus/token-authentication-arcgis-runtime-dotnet/README.md

-# Token-based authentication example using ArcGIS Runtime and ArcGIS Portal
+# Token-based authentication example using ArcGIS Runtime
 Example implementation how to use token-based authentication using ArcGIS Runtime SDK for .NET.

 ![Application demo](portal_authentication_demo.gif)